Hurstville Central

-Hurstville Central (originally named Hurstville Super Centre) is a shopping centre in the suburb of Hurstville in the St George area of Sydney and is located above Hurstville railway station and features a Coles supermarket and around 39 speciality stores.
+Hurstville Central (originally named Hurstville Super Centre) is a shopping centre in the suburb of Hurstville in the St George area of Sydney, Australia.
+It is located above Hurstville railway station and features a Coles supermarket and around 39 speciality stores.

 Transport

 The Eastern Suburbs & Illawarra Line offer frequent train services to Hurstville station.

 Hurstville Central has bus connections to the Sydney CBD, Inner West, St George, Sutherland Shire, as well as local surrounding suburbs.
 It is served by Transit Systems and U-Go Mobility services.
 Majority of its bus services located on Ormonde Parade and Forest Road in front of the centre.

 Hurstville Central has an open air rooftop car park with 231 spaces.